-The CAS may also entertain a late withdrawal from a course, with strong support from the instructor(s), if the student was experiencing severe emotional or medical distress which significantly delayed or confused the student's ability to exercise responsibility.
-The receipt of information regarding the student's standing or performance in the course after the withdrawal deadline is rarely considered sufficient cause for a late withdrawal.
-CAS is more lenient when instructors do not provide graded feedback until after the W deadline.

-5) Course Overloads and Underloads: a course schedule overload (over 18 semester hours, to a maximum of 20 semester hours) or an underload (fewer than 12 semester hours) must be approved by the CAS.
+- The CAS may also entertain a late withdrawal from a course, with strong support from the instructor(s), if the student was experiencing severe emotional or medical distress which significantly delayed or confused the student's ability to exercise responsibility.
+The receipt of information regarding the student's standing or performance in the course after the withdrawal deadline is never considered sufficient cause for a late withdrawal. - 5) Course Overloads and Underloads: a course schedule overload (over 18 semester hours, to a maximum of 20 semester hours) or an underload (fewer than 12 semester hours) must be approved by the CAS.
 Students with a 3.00 GPA or above are automatically approved by the Office of the Registrar for an overload.
 For students whose GPA is lower than 3.00, the CAS may approve an overload if the student record shows sufficient strength, and assuming the quality of the student's academic experience would be preserved.
 Generally, the CAS is more lenient with overload requests from final-term seniors, unless the overload would likely diminish the quality of the student's culminating academic experience.
 Overloads will not be approved above 20 semester hours, including credits transferred from other institutions.
 Overloads are not available to first-term, first-year students.